-HOUSTON, Texas – Plunkett Research, Ltd. recently announced an important market research and competitive analysis report, Health Care Industry Almanac, 2019 edition.
+HOUSTON, Texas – Plunkett Research, Ltd. announces an important market research and competitive analysis report, Health Care Industry Almanac, 2020 edition.
 A complete market research report, including forecasts and market estimates, technologies analysis and developments at innovative firms.

-Outside the U.S., a comprehensive study published by the Organization for Economic Cooperation & Development (OECD) covering more than 30 nations found stark contrasts between health costs in the United States and those of other nations.
-In 2017 (the latest complete data available), the average of a list that includes, for example, the UK, France, Germany, Mexico, Canada, South Korea, Japan, Australia and the U.S., spent 8.9% of GDP on health care.
-The highest figures in this study were in America at 17.1% of GDP, Switzerland at 12.3%, France at 11.5%, Germany at 11.3%, Sweden at 10.9%, Japan at 10.7% Canada at 10.4%, and Norway at 10.4%.
+Outside the U.S., stark contrasts exist between health costs in the United States and those of other countries.
+A 2018 comprehensive study published by the Organization for Economic Cooperation & Development (OECD) covering more than 30 countries, including the UK, France, Germany, Mexico, Canada, South Korea, Japan, Australia and the U.S., found the average spent on healthcare amongst those countries, was 8.8% of GDP.
+The highest figures in this study were the United States at 16.9% of GDP, Switzerland at 12.2%, France at 11.2%, Germany at 11.2%, Sweden at 11.0%, Japan at 10.9% Canada at 10.7%, and Denmark at 10.5%.

 - Plunkett Research analyzes the top trends changing the industry, and provides in-depth industry statistics.
 In addition, this publication profiles the top 500 companies in the Health Care Industry.

 Key Features Include:

 - Industry trends analysis, market data and competitive intelligence